EURO GOVT-Bunds edge up before ECB meeting, EU summit

 LONDON, Dec 8 German government bonds edged higher on Thursday before an anticipated cut in euro zone interest rates and an EU summit, with most investors sidelined by deep uncertainties over whether politicians will do enough to stem the debt crisis.

-Bonds from highly indebted countries on the euro zone periphery were also broadly steady, consolidating after yields began to rise again on Wednesday when a German official dampened expectations of major breakthroughs at the summit.
+Bonds from highly indebted countries on the euro zone periphery were also broadly steady after yields began to rise again on Wednesday when a German official dampened expectations of major breakthroughs at the summit.

-Italian bonds gave up early gains made after international and domestic clearing houses LCH.Clearnet SA and Cassa di Compensazione e Garanzia (CC&G) cut the cost of using the country's bonds to raise funds.
+Italian yields, however, edged lower after international and domestic clearing houses LCH.Clearnet SA and Cassa di Compensazione e Garanzia (CC&G) cut the cost of using the country's bonds to raise funds.
 The move following some easing in Italian yields.

 The European Central Bank is expected to cut rates and unveil a new package of bank aid, while investors will also look for any hint it will intensify its bond buying support for the euro zone's struggling peripheral economies.

-While peripheral bonds were likely to come under pressure if the ECB does not meet expectations, particularly on bank aid, Bunds were likely to retain support whatever the outcome.
+While peripheral bonds were likely to come under pressure if the ECB did not meet expectations, particularly on bank aid, Bunds were likely to retain support whatever the outcome.

 "The risk is they don't deliver enough, especially for banks.
 The market is worried about the redemptions they have next year," said ING rate strategist Alessandro Giansanti.